 Stynes did at least taste some finals success, with Melbourne being a regular September participant in the years 1987 to 1994, under successive coaches John Northey and Neil Balme, but it still was not enough to stave off threats to the club's very existence.
 In 1996 Melbourne came close to a merger with Hawthorn, and although this dire - for both parties - fate was ultimately averted at the eleventh hour (although the Demons members did, in fact, vote 'yes' to the proposed move), the threat of amalgamation or extinction remains very real for almost every Victorian AFL club.
 Not even consistent success on the field affords immunity, as North Melbourne have comparatively recently discovered.

 A finals appearance in 1998 under the guidance of Neale Daniher followed, but it was a powerful late season surge to the 2000 grand final that most fostered the hopes of long suffering Demon fans.
 Though their team fell short that day to a rampaging Essendon outfit, most Demon fans believed that a new era of success was just around the corner.
 However, despite finals appearances in 2002 and again between 2004 and 2006, the performance of the club fell short of expectations.
-Frustrations have been further exasserbated over the past six seasons as the club has struggled on and off the field to achieve the degree of stability required to play finals football, let alone hold the premiership cup aloft.
-As matters stand in 2012, the Melbourne Football Club appears as far away from that goal as it has been at any time since 1964.
+Frustrations were further exacerbated over ensuing seasons as the club struggled on and off the field to achieve the degree of stability required to play finals football, let alone hold the premiership cup aloft, although it is worth noting that in 2017 finals football was only narrowly missed.
+Then, in 2018 the side finally gave indications that the corner had been turned, as finals qualification was procured, and although the Demons ultimately fell at the penultimate hurdle there could be no denying that the team bore many of the hallmarks of potential premiers.
+Whether or not they prove capable of justifying this assessment is of course uncertain, but it seems inordinately probable that Demons fans are in for a much more engaging and rewarding few years than they have experienced for nigh on two decades.

 Note: This article was written by John Devaney and subsequently updated with additonal material from australianfootball.com writers.